Last updated: 2020-02-18 16:34:06PDF

 Formats for inputting multiple parameters at a time.
 Multiple parameters in such a format can be input at the same time.
 For example:

 And so on (with subscripts starting with 0).

 To use an elastic cloud disk via APIs, you need to complete the following three steps:

-- Create an elastic cloud disk: You can use the API CreateDisks (create elastic cloud disk) to create an elastic cloud disk.
+- Create an elastic cloud disk: You can use the API CreateDisks (create elastic cloud disk) to create one or more elastic cloud disks.

-- Mount the elastic cloud disk to the specified CVM: When an elastic cloud disk has been created, use the API AttachDisks (mount elastic cloud disk) to mount it to the specified CVM.
-Note: The term "mount" here refers to assigning the elastic cloud disk to the specified CVM, being equivalent to a hot-plug of a hard disk to the server.
+- Mount the elastic cloud disk to the specified CVM: After the elastic cloud disk is created, use the API AttachDisks (Mount Elastic Cloud Disk) to mount it to the specified CVM.
+Note: The term "mount" here refers to assigning the elastic cloud disk to the specified CVM, similar to a hot-plug of a disk to the server.

-- Log in to the CVM to initialize the elastic cloud disk: When using the new elastic cloud disk for the first time, you need to perform a series of operations on it, such as partitioning and formatting.
-For more information on how to perform the operations, please see Data Disk Partitioning and Formatting on Windows System and Data Disk Partitioning, Formatting, Mounting and File System Creation on Linux System.
+- Log in to the CVM to initialize the elastic cloud disk: When using the new elastic cloud disk for the first time, you need to perform a series of operations such as partitioning and formatting.
+For more information, please see Data Disk Partitioning and Formatting on Windows System and Data Disk Mounting, Partitioning and Formatting on Linux System.
 Note: For Linux system, partitioning is not necessary.
 You can skip the partitioning process and directly proceed to the formatting.

 To use cloud disk snapshots via APIs, you need to complete the following two steps:

 - Create a cloud disk snapshot: You can use the API CreateSnapshot (create snapshot) to create a snapshot for the specified cloud disk.

 - Roll back the cloud disk snapshot: If necessary, you can use the API ApplySnapshot (roll back snapshot) to roll back the snapshot to the specified cloud disk.